-Pending CEQA Project Approval - The Board will consider approving the CRFREE Project at a later date, pending resolution of the following:
+Pending Project Approval - The Board will consider approving the CRFREE Project at a later date, pending resolution of the following:

-Carmel Area Wastewater District (CAWD) - The County and CAWD are working to develop an agreement outlining how the agencies will work cooperatively toward the funding and implementation of both the CRFREE Project and CAWD's Pipeline Undergrounding project.
+- Carmel Area Wastewater District (CAWD) The County and CAWD are working to develop an agreement outlining how the agencies will work cooperatively toward the funding and implementation of both the CRFREE Project and CAWD's Pipeline Undergrounding project.
 Anticipated next steps are to complete the agreement.
-The County met with CAWD in August to discuss the terms of the agreement.

-Monterey Peninsula Regional Park District's (MPRPD) - The County and its consultant team finalized a technical memo addressing questions from MPRPD and the Palo Corona private land in-holder regarding Riverfield well that is owned by MPRPD under agreement with the landowner.
+The County and CAWD will meet in November to discuss a draft agreement. - Monterey Peninsula Regional Park District's (MPRPD) The County and its consultant team finalized a technical memo addressing questions from MPRPD and the Palo Corona private land in-holder regarding Riverfield well that is owned by MPRPD under agreement with the landowner.
 The memo addressed construction logistics and potential impacts of the CRFREE Project.
-A meeting with the County, MPRPD and private party has been scheduled in October to discuss this matter.

-All Party MOU for Construction Phase - The current MOU is between the County of Monterey, the Monterey County Water Resources Agency, the Monterey Peninsula Water Management District, the California State Department of Parks and Recreation, and the Big Sur Land Trust, for the purpose of coordinating planning activities for the proposed Carmel River Floodplain Restoration and Environmental Enhancement Project.
-The All-Party MOU is being modified to include the Monterey Peninsula Regional Park District (pending final resolve regarding Riverfield well - see above) and to clarify roles and responsibilities as the project moves from the planning stage into the construction phase.
+A meeting with the County, MPRPD and private party occurred in October to discuss this matter and the parties anticipate coming to agreement on this matter by the end of 2020. - All Party MOU for Construction Phase The current MOU is between the County of Monterey, the Monterey County Water Resources Agency, the Monterey Peninsula Water Management District, the California State Department of Parks and Recreation, and the Big Sur Land Trust, for the purpose of coordinating planning activities for the proposed Carmel River Floodplain Restoration and Environmental Enhancement Project.
+The All-Party MOU is being modified to include the Monterey Peninsula Regional Park District (pending final resolve regarding Riverfield well see above) and to clarify roles and responsibilities as the project moves from the planning stage into the construction phase.
 Anticipated next steps are to finish the draft MOU and present the draft MOU to the respective partners' governing bodies and the Board of Supervisors for approval.
-Staff anticipates completing the draft MOU in Fall 2020.
+Staff anticipates completing the draft MOU by the end of 2020.